muntashir-islam/k8s-resource-cleanup-operator/README.md

 ## Overview

-The Kubernetes Cleanup Operator helps you maintain a clean Kubernetes environment by detecting and removing ConfigMaps and Secrets that are no longer referenced by any workloads.
-This reduces cluster clutter and helps manage resources more efficiently.
+The Stale Resource Cleanup Operator monitors your Kubernetes cluster for unused ConfigMaps and Secrets, and automatically removes them based on configurable rules.
+A resource is considered "unused" when it's not referenced by any workload (Pod, Deployment, StatefulSet, DaemonSet) and has existed for longer than a specified time threshold.

 ### Key Features